agoldshteyn/TC2.static.website/README.md

 did not have enough time to figure out how to make them change size when making the page window smaller.
 As a result, when the page window is relatively small, the grids step out of their usual position and overlap with the outer green background.
-I also wanted to include a link on below each book and short story so that when the user clicked on it, they would be routed to Amazon to buy that book or short story, but I did not have enough time to implement this.
+I also wanted to include a link below each book and short story so that when the user clicked on it, they would be routed to Amazon to buy that book or short story, but I did not have enough time to implement this.
+Similarly, I also wanted to create an RSVP option on the bottom right corner of each workshop card to allow people to sign up, but did not have enought time to implement this.

 The navigation bar I created is more interactive.
 When the user hovers over a word, it becomes underlined and when they click a word, it changes color from grey